ToVinhKhang/ToVinhKhang/README.md

 # ABOUT ME

-_I am interested in business analysis and program management.
-With over 2 years of experience in Digital transformation for the Product company - Healthtech domain.
-I am confident to take on jobs related to solution consulting by proposing future visions and scalable business solutions.
-Having a background in software engineering helps me be more relaxed at work with developers so that I always ensure every task is completed with the utmost overall attention to detail._
+_I have a software engineering background but do have a delicate business mind.
+With over 2 years in digital transformation, I have been involved in all phases of typical SDLC.
+So I'm confident to take on jobs related to solution consulting by proposing future visions and scalable business solutions.
+I can work under pressure, eager to learn new business trends and technology.
+I love delivering products that make society better._
 <br />

 <br />